songheony/A3T/README.md

 3. Run the experts.

-4. Run algorithms what you want. [*]
+4. Run algorithms what you want.^[5]^

 5. Evaluate the trackers.

-[*] The code is supposed to run algorithms after running experts for test.
+[5] The code is supposed to run algorithms after running experts for test.
 However, it is not difficult to modify the code to do both simultaneously.

 ## Author